Waren (Müritz): Population growth

+Climate

 Culture and places of interest

 There is a number of official parks around Waren, such as the Nossentiner/Schwinzer Heath Nature Park or the Müritz National Park.
 On the Damerower Werder, which belongs to the parish of Jabel, there is an enclosure of European Bison which is open to visitors.

 In the historic town centre of Waren (Müritz) are many restaurants, cafés, bars and several shopping streets.

 Müritzeum

 The Müritzeum is the biggest freshwater aquarium for native fish species in Germany and has an interactive, multimedia exhibition of the attractions and features of the Müritz region and Müritz National Park.
 At the same time the Müritzeum acts as an information- and nature experience centre for the Mecklenburg Lake District as a whole.

 Over 40 species of fish from Mecklenburg-Western Pomerania may be seen.